Hot dog: Etymology

 The term dog has been used as a synonym for sausage since the 1800s, possibly from accusations that sausage makers used dog meat in their sausages.

 In Germany the consumption of dog meat was common in Saxony, Silesia, Anhalt, and Bavaria during the 19th and 20th centuries.
 Hot dogs occasionally contained it.

-An early use of the term hot dog in reference to the sausage-meat appears in the Evansville (Indiana) Daily Courier (September 14, 1884):
+An early use of the term hot dog in reference to the sausage-meat appears in 1884:

-even the innocent 'wienerworst' man will be barred from dispensing hot dog on the street corner.
+even the innocent "wienerworst" man will be barred from dispensing hot dog on the street corner.

-It was used to mean a sausage in casing in the Paterson (New Jersey) Daily Press (31 December 1892):
+It was used to mean a sausage in casing in 1892: